Joplin

 The fact that it is essentially completely free to use is also an advantage.

-Looking at the reviews, Joplin is well-rated.
+Looking at the reviews, it’s surprisingly well-rated.
 However, for people like me who prioritize basic features in a writing app, it’s not the right fit at all.
 In this way, there are a lot of apps in open source that have been overrated because of these developer user reviews.
 This app might be one of them.
-It’s not a good fit for the vast majority of users…
+In fact, it’s not a good fit for the vast majority of users…

-However, contrary to my initially negative impression, the more you explore, the more good aspects you can find.
+However, contrary to my initially negative impression, the more you explore, the more surprisingly good aspects you can find.
 Considering that it’s an app with a predefined user base from the start, it becomes apparent that this app is not running for a long time without reason.
 Updates are more frequent than expected.
-Many writing apps have slower update cycles than one might think.
+In fact, many writing apps tend to have slower update cycles than one might think.
 Even thinking about it this way, it’s better than I expected.
 It’s adorable when you look closely…

 Joplin Conclusion